NVIDIA/spark-rapids/integration_tests/README.md

 ### Runtime Environment

-`--runtime_env` is used to specify the environment you are running the tests in. generally Valid values are `databricks` and `emr`.
+`--runtime_env` is used to specify the environment you are running the tests in.
+Valid values are `databricks` and `emr`.
 This is generally used when certain environment have different behavior.

 ### timezone